Despedazado por Mil Partes

-Despedazado por Mil Partes is a 1996 studio album by La Renga.
+Despedazado por Mil Partes is a 1996 studio album by Argentine band La Renga.

 This record has many of the most famous songs of the band, such as "La Balada del Diablo y La Muerte", "El Final Es En Donde Partí", "Lo Frágil de La Locura", "Veneno" and "Hablando de La Libertad", which closes their concerts.

 The front cover of the album shows an angel, which when turned upside down, appears as a demon.

 Track listing

 All songs by Gustavo Nápoli, except "Veneno" (Marcelo Ferrari):